 We provide all of our patients with a bespoke treatment plan.
 This involves identifying the cause of the varicose veins by having a duplex ultrasound scan performed by one of our specialist Vascular Technologists.

-To achieve our aim of not only permanently removing the underlying cause of the varicose veins but also the external visible signs of varicose veins, we follow The Whiteley Protocol®, a co-ordinated system of examination, investigation and diagnosis leading to an individually-tailored treatment plan, bespoke for every patient.
+To achieve our aim of removing the underlying cause of the varicose veins as well as the external visible signs, we follow The Whiteley Protocol®.
+It is a co-ordinated system of examination, investigation and diagnosis leading to an individually-tailored treatment plan, bespoke for every patient.

 Introduced in 1999, it is The Whiteley Protocol® that makes The Whiteley Clinic unique in ensuring that each patient receives only the very best treatment, specific to their own condition.

 Successful treatment starts with finding out what is causing the disturbance of the blood flow and then correcting the underlying problem in order to get the venous blood to flow correctly again.
 Depending on the exact nature of your veins and your own wishes, possible procedures include:

 Finishing the medical treatment and reducing future risks